 4. It Promotes Muscle Relaxation

 – The purpose of massage therapy is to target the source of the body’s pain via eliminating tense muscles, increasing flexibility, and providing relaxation to the affected muscles as well as the body as a whole.
 Massage also promotes circulation to the affected or injured muscles, which increases nutrients and oxygen to the damaged tissues.
 In turn, this increased activity to the affected sites reduces stiffness and edema (swelling) in the muscles and joints, as well as increases flexibility to help reduce pain.
-Moreover, this form of therapy also releases endorphins (pain-killing hormones), which boost the dopamine and serotonin levels in the body.
-These hormones assist the body in many ways–physically as well as emotionally.
-Case in point, they promote healing, pain management, and feelings of euphoria, as well as help to calm the nerves.
+Moreover, this form of therapy also releases endorphins (pain-killing hormones), which boost the serotonin levels in the body.
+This hormone assists the body in many ways–physically as well as emotionally.
+Case in point, it promotes healing, pain management, and feelings of euphoria, as well as help to calm the nerves.

 5. It Can Help Improve Circulation

 – The long-term benefits of massage therapy are not to be underestimated.
 Improved circulation is part of a snowball effect that occurs in the body as a result of receiving regular massage therapy on a consistent basis.
 This is because proper circulation brings damaged, stiff, and tense muscles the rich blood supply they need to promote healing.